andr3ribeiro/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 ### Loading blueprints

-One way to take your Playground CLI development experience to the next level is to integrate with [Blueprints](/blueprints/getting-started/).
-For those unfamiliar with this technology, it allows developers to configure the initial state for their WordPress Playground instances.
+[Blueprints](/blueprints/getting-started/) configure your Playground instance's initial state.
+They install plugins, set options, and define landing pages.

-Using the `--blueprint=<blueprint-address>` flag, developers can run a Playground with a custom initial state.
+Using the `--blueprint=<blueprint-address>` flag, Playground can run with a custom initial state.
 We'll use the example below to do this.

 **(my-blueprint.json)**